samucodesh/intro/docs/becoming-a-maintainer/getting-practical.md

 ## Prerequisites

-You'll need to have the following:
+You'll need the following:

 - A [GitHub Account](https://github.com)

 ## Choosing Your Project

-Sometimes, the hardest part is deciding what you will work on.
+Sometimes, the hardest part is deciding what to work on.
 Here are some general ideas to get you started:

 - Identify a problem or need in the open source community.
 - Think about a topic you're passionate about that others might be interested in.
 - Think about a problem you've had to solve that others can benefit from.

-Don't think too hard about it now.
+Don't overthink it for now.
 You can always go back and update things later.
-For now, if you need a place to start, let's create a repository about your favorite open source resources.
+For now, if you need a place to start, let's create a repository for your favorite open source resources.

 ## Creating Your Repository